On piecewise hyperdefinable groups: Piecewise hyperdefinable groups

-Furthermore, a countably piecewise hyperdefinable group $G$ is a locally compact topological group with some logic topology if and only if this logic topology is the global logic topology and $G$ is locally hyperdefinable. \begin{dem} We know that the global logic topology of $G$ is locally compact by Proposition \ref{p:locally compact locally hyperdefinable} and Hausdorff by Proposition \ref{p:hausdorff locally hyperdefinable}.
-By Proposition \ref{p:product of locally hyperdefinable sets} and Proposition \ref{p:functions logic topology}(1), we conclude that $G$ is a locally compact topological group.
+Furthermore, a countably piecewise hyperdefinable group $G$ is a locally compact topological group with some logic topology if and only if this logic topology is the global logic topology and $G$ is locally hyperdefinable. \begin{proof} We know that the global logic topology of $G$ is locally compact by \cref{p:locally compact locally hyperdefinable} and Hausdorff by \cref{p:hausdorff locally hyperdefinable}.
+By \cref{p:product of locally hyperdefinable sets} and \cref{p:functions logic topology}(\ref{itm:functions logic topology:continuous}), we conclude that $G$ is a locally compact topological group.